Brite Advisors Pty Ltd

 the Receivers’ report to the Court dated 24 January 2024 (Second Report);

-the Receivers’ report to the Court dated 4 March 2024 (Third Report); and
+the Receivers’ report to the Court dated 4 March 2024 (Third Report);

-the Receivers’ report to the Court dated 9 August 2024 (Fourth Report).
+the Receivers’ report to the Court dated 9 August 2024 (Fourth Report);

 For details in relation to the matters arising from the Receivers' investigations, including suspected contraventions and offences by Brite Advisors and its directors and officers, please refer to:

-The Receivers understand that the Australian Securities and Investments Commission’s (ASIC) investigation relating to Brite Advisors and its directors and officers is ongoing .
+The Receivers understand that the Australian Securities and Investments Commission’s (ASIC) investigation relating to Brite Advisors and its directors and officers is ongoing.
 This is separate to the Receivers' investigations into potential recovery actions.

 Please see ASIC’s website for further information relating to the status of its investigations into Brite Advisors.